tmpfs/prism/README.md

 The child component name is determined by the property name with any `Style` suffix removed and the first character converted to uppercase.

+If the component is namespaced use the fully qualified name, eg: `com.fika.ImageLabel.Label`.

 #### mapPropsToStyle

 If none of the above options suit your purposes the `mapPropsToStyle` option provides a low-level API for adding styles to the computed style.